Rleis88/IDS6938-SimulationTechniques/Homework3/Readme.md

 Below is the code I implemented for *wander*.

 	vec2 tmp;
+	float angle = float(rand() % 360) / 180.0 * M_PI;
+	vd = MaxVelocity;
+	thetad = angle;
+	tmp = vec2(cos(thetad)*vd*KNoise, sin(thetad)*vd*KNoise)*KWander;
 	return tmp;

 To view the notes associated with this code, please view the Agent.cpp file.
 I ommitted the notes for readability.
+I tried many different approached to implement wander.
+I followed something the study group came up with on 4/13/2017 but it did make sense to me so I didnt want to use the code.
+I then tried another method I found on online ([Bevilacqua, 2012c](https://gamedevelopment.tutsplus.com/tutorials/understanding-steering-behaviors-wander--gamedev-1624)).
+However, I wasn't able to fully work through this method in a way that worked in the code.
+Eventually, I just used the informaiton from webcourses stating "another way to implement this is to pick a random angle multiply some random noise (Knoise) to the x and y directions of the velocity, and multiply a damping term (KWander)," ([Kider, 2017e](https://webcourses.ucf.edu/courses/1246518/pages/wander-and-avoid?module_item_id=10573154)).

 #### [Avoid](https://webcourses.ucf.edu/courses/1246518/pages/wander-and-avoid?module_item_id=10573154)
 There are two different methods approached to program obstical avoidance, the *force field approach* and the *steer-to-avoid approach* ([Prinston, 2012](http://www.cs.princeton.edu/courses/archive/spr12/cos426/notes/cos426_s12_lecture20_boids.pdf)).